What is our vision?

+Sustain Charlotte is passionate about cycling.
 Through our Bicycle Program, we engage the community in multiple ways as we work towards our goal of growing the use of bicycles for transportation.
-We envision and are working to support a connected network of protected bike lanes that will make it possible for residents of all ages and abilities to safely ride a bike to the places they need to go.
+We envision and support a connected network of safe bicycle facilities that will make it possible for residents of all ages and abilities to safely ride a bike to the places they need to go.

 Did you know that 44 people move to Charlotte every day?
 The city’s population is expected to grow by nearly 50% over the next 40 years.
 How do we ensure that Charlotte remains an attractive place to live and work as we prepare to welcome 400,000 new residents over the next 25 years without continuing the development pattern of sprawl?